 MArch Urban Design Cluster 16

-Claudia Pasquero, Marco Poletto - BIO-URBAN DESIGN - The research cluster on BIO-Urban Design pursues a non anthropocentric understanding of the urban landscape, intended as a territory of self-organization...
+Claudia Pasquero, Marco Poletto - Bio-Urban Design - The research cluster on BIO-Urban Design pursues a non anthropocentric understanding of the urban landscape, intended as a territory of self-organization...

 MArch Urban Design Cluster 17

-Ulrik Karlsson, Maj Plemenitas - Mess-Match - Mess-match is an ambiguous concept, having simultaneous irreconcilable positions, that fluctuates between something inclined to muddle, to interfere ...
+Ulrika Karlsson, Maj Plemenitas - Mess-Match - Mess-match is an ambiguous concept, having simultaneous irreconcilable positions, that fluctuates between something inclined to muddle, to interfere ...

 MArch Urban Design Cluster 18